 - “Float CD AB” for 32-bit floating-point registers (Float32)

-The following screenshot shows an example of setting the format for the SerialNumber register (Int32).
+How to set the format for the SerialNumber register (Int32).